xdmnl/api-documentation/source/includes/_endpoints.md

-,options | object (optional) | Sending options options.archive | boolean (optional) | Archive the conversation right when sending the reply (Defaults to `true`) (default: `true`) inbox_id | string (optional) | In case of a message received on multiple inboxes, you **MUST** choose which one is replying. recipients | array (optional) | Array of all the recipients for this message.
-It will answer to all recipients of the last received message by default.
+,options | object (optional) | Sending options options.archive | boolean (optional) | Archive the conversation right when sending the reply (Defaults to `true`) (default: `true`) inbox_id | string (optional) | In case of a message received on multiple inboxes, you **MUST** choose which one is replying. to | array (optional) | List of the recipient handles who will receive this message.
+By default it will use the recipients of the last received message. cc | array (optional) | List of the recipient handles who will receive a copy of this message.
+By default it will use the cc'ed recipients of the last received message. bcc | array (optional) | List of the recipient handles who will receive a blind copy of this message

 # Comments
 >